mcove11/Alerting-Hands-On/README.md

 ## 3. Add Folder and labels
   3.1 Create a New Alert folder with your name.
 Folders are just used for Organization in the UI.

   3.2 Optionally, add some Labels.

+  Labels are helpful for identifying an alert instance, routing the alert to the appropriate contact point, and including additional information in the alert notification.
+[Read more about them here.](https://grafana.com/docs/grafana/latest/alerting/fundamentals/alert-rules/annotation-label/)

   ![image](https://github.com/user-attachments/assets/8ca83637-9bdc-4bd4-b465-bfbfc8df8657)